Educational Leadership and Policy

 Elective credits

-Students complete a minimum of fifteen credits of graduate coursework from available U-M offerings.
+Students can complete nine elective credits of graduate coursework from available U-M offerings.
+Students interested in developing their expertise in research methods can consider the various options we offer.
 All electives must be approved by a faculty advisor.
-Students are encouraged to take at least one course outside of the Marsal School.
+Students are encouraged to take at least one course outside of the Marsal School of Education.
+For example, there are many courses on leadership and policy in the Ford School of Public Policy and the Ross School of Business.

 Questions?